motech/motech/docs/source/get_started/integrate_commcare.rst

                 :alt: Commcare account settings
                 :align: center

 To verify the provided data, click the **Verify** button.
-THe Commcare module will send a test request to the CommCareHQ, attempting to authenticate with the credentials you have provided.
+The Commcare module will send a test request to the CommCareHQ, attempting to authenticate with the credentials you have provided.
 If everything works OK, you will be notified about successful connection.
 If there were any problems connecting to the CommCareHQ, an error will be displayed and you will not be able to work with the Commcare module, until valid credentials are provided.

-You can provide more then one account configuration.
+You can provide more than one account configuration.
 Only one of the supplied configuration can be the default.
 The default configuration will be selected whenever you do not specify a particular configuration.
 To mark the configuration as default you must save the configuration(if it is new) and use **Make default** button.